Merino Load (Locust) Tests

 3. Report Results

-• Optionally, the Locust reports can be saved and linked in the spreadsheet.
+• The Locust reports can be saved and linked in the spreadsheet.
 The results are persisted in the /data directory of the locust-master-0 pod in the locust-master k8s cluster in the GCP project of merino-nonprod.
 To access the Locust logs:

 • Open a cloud shell in the Merino stage environment